JosephWildey/productivityApp/Python/readme.md

 # Introduction

 This is the meat and potatoes of the program.
 There's still a lot of work to be done.
+However once it is finished it will be a full featured GUI that will hopefully help you budget your time.

 # Todo
 - Finish implementation of buttons